 Animalia by Graeme Base

-Why was it banned or challenged?
+Why challenge this title?
 It was challenged at a school library in Texas for violence and horror.
-This surprised me because I have a seriously low threshold for horror and I have never been bothered at all, neither have the approximately 150 kids I have read it to over the years.
+This surprised me because I have a seriously low threshold for horror and it doesn’t bother me at all.
+Nor did it bother the approximately 150 kids I read it to over the years.

 Draw Me a Star by Eric Carle

-Why was it banned or challenged?
+Why ban this book?
 Banned because of a nude depiction of a man.

 King and King by Linda de Haan

-Why was it banned of challenged?
+Why ban or challenge this book?
 Banned and often restricted to adults because of the depiction of gay marriage.

 The Sissy Duckling by Harvey Fierstein

-So why was it banned?
+So why ban it?
 The reasons given were gay positive themes.
 As you will see that is, unfortunately, a recurrent theme on this short list.

 George by Alex Gino

-This was banned because of sexual content and LGBTQ content.
+They banned this because of sexual content and LGBTQ content.

 I am Jazz by Jessica Herthel and Jazz Jennings

-So why was this banned?
+So why ban this book?
 Because of LGBTQ content, offensive viewpoints, and sex education.

 Walter the Farting Dog by William Kotzwinkle and Glenn Murray

-Why was it challenged?
+Why challenge?
 Challenged but retained for the use of the words fart and repeatedly farting throughout the text.

-Why was it banned or challenged?
+Why ban or challenge?
 Banned because of its acceptance of lesbian mothers raising a child.

 The Family Book by Todd Parr

-Why was this book banned or challenged?
-This book wasn’t banned ten years ago it was just recently banned from use in an elementary school curriculum about diversity, tolerance, and bullying.
-It was banned from a curriculum about tolerance.
+Why ban or challenge this?
+This book is newly banned.
+Recently, they banned this title from use in an elementary school curriculum about diversity, tolerance, and bullying.
+Let me repeat that – banned from a curriculum about tolerance.
 Am I the only one who sees the irony?
 The issue was with its pages that state that some families have two moms and some have two dads.
 It makes me sad that some children who do have two moms or two dads won’t get a chance to see their family reflected in this bright, fun and diverse book.

 Captain Underpants by Dav Pilkey

-Why was it banned?
+Why ban this book?
 For encouraging children to disobey authority

 And Tango Makes Three by Justin Richardson

-Why was this book banned or challenged?
+Why ban or challenge this book?
 This picture book was the most frequently challenged and banned book of 2010, 2008, 2007 and 2006.
 A true story about a family of penguins.
 Wow.

 Harry Potter and the Chamber of Secrets by J.K.
 Rowling.

-Why was it challenged and banned?
+Why challenged and banned?
 People get really upset about witchcraft and if you google ” Harry Potter Banned” you will get recent articles and blog posts promoting it’s banning.
 Really.

 In the Night Kitchen (Caldecott Collection) by Maurice Sendak

-So why was it banned?
+So why ban it?
 That whole lack of clothing issue really upset a lot of people.
 So much so that it’s been in the top 25 banned books for decades.

 Where the Wild Things Are by Maurice Sendak

-So why was it banned or challenged?
+So why ban or challenge it?
 It was challenged widely because of its inclusion of “witchcraft and supernatural elements.”
 Guess those are my things because I adore this book and the whole Harry Potter series that has also been banned and challenged for these reasons.

 Sylvester and the Magic Pebble by William Steig

-So why was it banned?
-When Sylvester goes missing his parents go to the police who are portrayed as pigs.
-All the characters are animals, and my son didn’t make the connection because he’s never in his life heard anyone refer to police officers as pigs.
-I thought it was tongue in cheek, but in 1977 it was enough to get banned.
+So why ban it?
+When Sylvester goes missing his parents go to the police, portrayed as pigs.
+All the characters are animals.
+My son didn’t make the connection because he’s never in his life heard anyone refer to police officers as pigs.
+I found it tongue in cheek, but in 1977 it was enough to ban.

 Daddy’s Roommate by Micheal Willhoite

-Why was it banned or challenged?
+Why banned or challenged?
 It is one of the most banned books because of its gay subject matter.